xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 moment of the Nonalignment movement.

-Some countries accused China of leaning on the USSR's support and displaying [expansionistic behaviour]{.ul} in Asia; for the most part, these countries condemned pactomania, that is, the pressure to join one pact or another to decide on nuclear disarmament.
-In the end of the conference, a declaration of the Ten Principles of Bandung were issued, which focused on themes such as [economic and cultural cooperation, human rights, national self-determination and International peace]{.ul}.
+Some countries accused China of leaning on the USSR's support and displaying expansionistic behaviour in Asia; for the most part, these countries condemned pactomania, that is, the pressure to join one pact or another to decide on nuclear disarmament.
+In the end of the conference, a declaration of the Ten Principles of Bandung were issued, which focused on themes such as economic and cultural cooperation, human rights, national self-determination and International peace.

-The Nonalignment movement was only born in [1961]{.ul}, and the term referred to the participants of the NAM conference of that same year, held in Belgrade, Yugoslavia; the objectives of the Nonalignment movement remained [the lessening of military tensions and the proposal of alternatives to escape the blackmail of compromises imposed by the Cold War's protagonists]{.ul}.
-The events occurring in the background of this conference were [French nuclear tests in the Sahara, the unsuccessful invasion of Cuba by the US, the construction of the Berlin Wall and the flickering tension between China and USSR/India]{.ul}.
+The Nonalignment movement was only born in 1961, and the term referred to the participants of the NAM conference of that same year, held in Belgrade, Yugoslavia; the objectives of the Nonalignment movement remained the lessening of military tensions and the proposal of alternatives to escape the blackmail of compromises imposed by the Cold War's protagonists.
+The events occurring in the background of this conference were French nuclear tests in the Sahara, the unsuccessful invasion of Cuba by the US, the construction of the Berlin Wall and the flickering tension between China and USSR/India.
 Differently form Bandung, this conference saw the presence of Cuba, by which the alliance extended to Latin America (previously too dependent on Western powers).
 The hosting country was Yugoslavia, which would